ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/calibration.rst

 ======

 Performs a full ground start.
 This includes gyro and pressure sensor calibration.
-It is automatically performed when the APM receives an arming command.
+It is automatically performed when the autopilot receives an arming command.

 magcal